phuelsdunk/APTWE/README.md

-# APTWE
+# aptwe

-APTWE is a framework to create recursive descent parsers.
+aptwe is a framework to create recursive descent parsers.
 It intends to define parsers inside the Python syntax similarily to writing EBNF.
 For example:

 ~~~